gu04/auralean-crm-analysis/README.md

 ![YoY Auralean Apparel's Profit Trends](charts/profittrends.png)

-To tackle this declining performance, it is crucial to analyse key metrics, particularly regarding customer engagement, such as AOV, customer retention rate, conversion rate, and ROI, and refine Auralean\’s existing marketing channels and campaign strategies.
+To tackle this declining performance, it is crucial to analyse key metrics, particularly regarding customer engagement, such as AOV, customer retention rate, conversion rate, and ROI, and refine Auralean's existing marketing channels and campaign strategies.

 # Insights Deep Dive